 - Dog brush (the exact type will depend on your dog’s coat)

-- Shampoo and conditioner designed for dogs
+- Shampoo and conditioner designed for dogs.
+Find out more about dog shampoos here.

 - Toothbrush and toothpaste designed for dogs